 Important note about hard copy resources

 Due to the impact of COVID-19 and the unforeseen reduction in fundraising income, BCNA is experiencing increased financial pressure across all of our services right now.
 We have therefore made a decision to temporarily suspend the distribution of hard copies of My Journey, Hope & Hurdles and the DCIS booklets and ask that you instead refer your patients to My Journey.
-The tool provides the most up-to-date, tailored information based on your patient’s diagnosis.
-If your patient does not have internet access, or you need any further support or information about the tool, please call our Helpline on 1800 500 258.
+The platform provides the most up-to-date, tailored information based on your patient’s diagnosis.
+If your patient does not have internet access, or you need any further support or information about My Journey, please call our Helpline on 1800 500 258.
 Thank you for your understanding and support to work with us during this time so that BCNA can continue to provide these free services to your patients.

 Update on metastatic breast cancer counselling service